kachamakota/adventureworks-analysis-powerbi/README.md

 )
 ```

-This approach allowed the same visuals to display different metrics depending on the user’s selection.
-It reduced the need to create separate visuals for each KPI and made the dashboard more interactive and flexible.
+This approach allowed the same visuals to <ins>display different metrics</ins> depending on the user’s selection.
+It reduced the need to create separate visuals for each KPI and made the dashboard more interactive and also compact.

 ## Report Pages